shubham-7588/Github-Demo/README.md

 # Github-Demo
 This is demo Github repository made for understanding things.

-We are modifying for status change. twice
+We are modifying for status change. three